binerogroup/documentation/_sources/networking/subnet/subnet-format.rst.txt

 Subnet Format
 =============

-A subnet is generally formatted in what is called `CIDR notation <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`__.
+A subnet is generally formatted in what we known as `CIDR notation <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`__.

-A CIDR notation might for example look like this: **192.168.0.0/24**
+A CIDR notation might for example look like this: ``192.168.0.0/24``

 This is a way to describe both the network ip-number (which is the part before the ``/`` symbol) and the subnet size (which is the part after the ``/`` symbol).